PannagaMayya/PannagaMayya/README.md

 Little About me:

-- 🔭 I’m currently an Application Development Analyst at Accenture
+- 🔭 I’m currently Full Stack Developer at Abilitystack
-- 🌱 I’m currently learning Redux JS , Next JS
+- 🌱 Proficient in techstacks such as Javascript, Golang, Python
-- 👯 I’m looking to collaborate on Front-end web development projects
+- 👯 I’m looking to collaborate on Fullstack development projects
-- 💬 Ask me about HTML/CSS/Javascript or React/Express
+- 💬 Ask me about HTML/CSS/Javascript or React/NodeJs/Golang/Python